-There are several advantages that you can avail through a slipper clutch over a standard clutch.
+There are several advantages that you can avail yourself of through a slipper clutch over a standard clutch.
 All of which are enlisted below -

 - The main and prominent advantage of a slipper clutch is that it helps in reducing the overall momentum and sudden forces inside the transmission.
 Such that there are minor wear and tear that occurs inside of the transmission.

 - The overall performance of the bike improves such that there are no jerks and abrupt interruptions that might disrupt the functioning of the engine upon sudden braking of the motorcycle.

 - Another key advantage of having a slipper clutch is that it helps in the overall prevention of rear-wheel lock up, engine seizure, and transmission failure.
 All of which can cost half of the overall proof that you might have paid for the bike.